 Accrual statements recognize revenue when it is earned, ideally the day of the visit.
 Meanwhile, cash-based statements, which most organizations use and pay taxes on, recognize revenue when it comes in the door.
 But the problem is that the two don’t always correlate.

 “There are a number of things that can slow down payments,” Mertz says.
 “ADRs and other billing issues can have an impact, and it’s common for owners to bill a little slower at the end of the year.”

 The problem: If reported on a cash basis, a company is likely to understate income and could be leaving money on the table.

 Ask most private equity buyers, and they’ll tell you that they don’t want to start from scratch in terms of creating an entirely new management team.
 Strategic buyers will have the corporate overhead and associated synergies in place but likely will not have local management to run the day-to-day operation.
 Creating a layer of management that can operate the business in the owner’s absence can be a major appeal in any deal.

 In many ways, the brains, relationships, and culture of an operation are what buyers are ultimately investing in.
 Put differently, if the glue of an organization walks out the door along with their referral relationships and management team after a sale, that’s a huge risk for a prospective buyer.

 Time and time again, providers are reminded just how valuable a second set of eyes is when it comes to ensuring coding and billing accuracy.
 That’s true for audits, too, and hospice agencies looking to sell should make sure to do a third-party billing audit.

-Recent oversight actions taken by the U.S. Department of Health and Human Services OIG makes this especially relevant.
+Recent oversight actions were taken by the U.S. Department of Health and Human Services OIG make this especially relevant.